kalyan9514/Cardiovascular_Disease_Analysis/README.md

-## Cardiovascular Disease Risk Analysis Project
+## Predictive Modeling and Risk Factor Analysis Using Machine Learning

 **Problem:**
 Cardiovascular diseases (CVDs) are a leading cause of death globally, despite medical advancements.